IBMStreams/streamsx.websocket/_docs/200-user_overview.md

    - `--c++std=c++11`

 iii.
 If you are building your application from the command line, please refer to the Makefile provided in the WebSocketSourceTester example shipped with this toolkit.
-Before using that Makefile, you must set the STREAMS_CPPWS_TOOLKIT environment variable to point to the full path of your streamsx.cppws/com.ibm.streamsx.cppws directory.
+Before using that Makefile, you must set the STREAMS_WEBSOCKET_TOOLKIT environment variable to point to the full path of your streamsx.websocket/com.ibm.streamsx.websocket directory.
 To build your own applications, you can do the same as done in that Makefile.

 ## Example usage of this toolkit inside a Streams application:
 Here is a code snippet that shows how to invoke the **WebSocketSource** operator available in this toolkit with a subset of supported features:

 ```
-use com.ibm.streamsx.cppws.op::*;
+use com.ibm.streamsx.websocket.op::*;

 // Receive text data or binary data or both from the
 // remote WebSocket clients.